 Date: Date of transactions is posted in the chronological order in this column.

-Particulars: Name of the accounts and events with reference to the original book of entry is written on debit/credit side of the account.
+Particulars: Name of the accounts and events concerning the original book of entry is written on the debit/credit side of the account.

 Journal Folio: It records the page number of the Journal on which relevant transaction is recorded.
-This column is filled up at the time of posting and not at recording.
+This column is filled up at the time of posting and not a recording.

 Amount: This column is used to fill the amount of the transaction as recorded in the Journal.